ffiza/ffiza.github.io/_posts/2025-04-03-democracy.md

 ---
 layout: post
-title: Is the World Becoming Less Democratic?
+title: The State of Democracy
 ---

 Throughout history, there have been several attempts to measure the quality of democracy around the globe.
 The Economist Group -- a British media company and publisher of *The Economist* newspaper -- publishes its own metric, the Economist Democracy Index, which aims to describe the state of democracy in a given country on a scale from 0 to 10, with lower values associated with authoritarian regimes and higher values with well-developed democracies.